Founding date: 1729

 He died in Box near Bath and it is thought that he committed suicide with a gun to his head supposedly due to depression from bankruptcy.

-1801: Charles Curtis was manager for Samuel Martin at High Point from around 1801-1812.
+1801: Charles Curtis was manager for Samuel Martin at High Point from around 1801 to 1812.
 When Bertie Entwhistle died, Sam Martin was his trustee and because of this connection, Charles Curtis also managed Golden Grove Barnacle Point and Jolly Hill, estates belonging to Entwhistle.
 Charles Curtis returned to England in 1822.
-A relative of Curtis, Janet Richards, recently came into possession of a box of correspondence between him and Samuel Martin which are in the process of being digitized.
+A relative of Curtis, Janet Richards, recently came into possession of a box of correspondence between him and Samuel Martin which is in the process of being digitized.

 1844: William Shand, Esq. to George Savage Martin & W.H.
 Martin.
 Re conveyance of the High Point Plantation “In the West Indian Court of Encumbrances.”
 M574 Beinecke Collection

 1851: Antigua Almanac shows High Point of 212 acres belonging to Heirs of Samuel Martin.

 1852: Mount Pleasant in St. John’s parish was the property of Mr. G.S.
 Martin.
 High Point’s 212 acres and Nibb’s 131 acres in St. George’s Parish were owned by heirs of Samuel Martin, Green Castle‘s 605 acres, and Rigby’s 263 acres, in St Mary’s Parish were owned by Sir.
 W. Martin.
 Vere Oliver Vol.II p.248

 1861: William Kelso Martin of Sanderson and High Point was born in 1816.
 Vere Oliver Vol.II p.243